MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/create-linux-virtual-machine-azure-cli.md

     ```

     The process may take a few minutes.
 When the process is complete, the Azure CLI returns information about the new resource.
 Keep the `publicIpAddress` value, it is used later.

 1. When first created, the virtual machine has _no_ open ports.
-Open port 80 with the following Azure CLI command:
+Open port 80 with the following Azure CLI command so the web app is publicly available:

     ```azurecli
     az vm open-port --port 80 --resource-group rg-demo-vm-eastus --name demo-vm